-The Biomedical Admissions Test (BMAT) is an admissions test, introduced in November 2003, for students applying for Medicine, Veterinary Medicine and related courses at the Universities of Oxford and Cambridge, Imperial College London, University College London and the Royal Veterinary College.This test provides a predictive assessment of candidates' potential for these courses.
+The Biomedical Admissions Test (BMAT) is an admissions test, introduced in November 2003, for students applying for Medicine, Veterinary Medicine and related courses at, among others, the Universities of Oxford and Cambridge, Imperial College London, University College London and the Royal Veterinary College (a full list of institutions can be found at www.bmat.org.uk).This test provides a predictive assessment of candidates' potential for these courses.

 What is the nature of the test?

 The BMAT is a pen and paper test, and has three elements: a 60-minute test of aptitude and skills; a 30-minute test of scientific knowledge and applications; and a 30-minute writing task.
 It provides a demanding test of relevant intellectual skills and knowledge - as is appropriate for admissions to university courses attracting high calibre applicants.
 However, test questions will be designed so that no specific preparation beyond GCSE-level science and mathematics is necessary, ensuring that the BMAT is accessible to all potential applicants irrespective of background.